yerkes-gencore/knowledgebase/README.md

 [Git and GitHub with RStudio (server)](Project_management_and_reproducibility/git_and_github_with_rstudio.md): Getting git credentials setup in RStudio server, troubleshooting common git/GitHub/RStudio problems, and creating new gencore analysis projects from templates.

+[Tempalte repos](Project_management_and_reproducibility/template_repos.md): Directory structure and scripts generalizable to an analysis.
+These serve as starting points for new analyses.

 ## Study designs

 [Cancer exome](study_designs/Cancer_exome.md): Detecting mutations driving cancer